gsandhucando/resturant-page/README.md

 Technologies Used: ReactJS, HTML5, CSS3, NodeJS, ExpressJS, MongoDB, Mongoose, fontAwesome, axios, dotenv, lodash, simple-react-calendar, react-transition-group, react-google-maps, material-ui.

-I redid an existing restaurant site with my own design.
-In the footer you can submit an email address and it gets added to the database.
-I created a photo carousel with an image animation that only happens when the site renders and disappears when clicking to the next image.
-When clicking reservations not in mobile view I create a model that has a calendar and dropdown menus that get added to a database.
-In team I only created a model for the first team member just to show the ability to do so.
-In mobile view I created a hamburger menu that has a slight fade in transition.

-Thanks,
-Gurjot
+This is a full stack project and is hosted on heroku, please allow it to take 10-20 seconds to load.
+I redid an existing restaurant site with my design inputs.
+In the footer emails can be submitted to a database.
+Created a photo carousel with an image animation that appear when the site renders and disappear on left or right click.
+Clicking team going to the first member clicking on them allows a bio modal to pop up.
+Clicking reservations on desktop view allows a modal to pop up with options for number of guests and the date.
+These get added to the database.